Customizing your Galaxy CloudMan Deployment

 Lastly, as 'galaxy' system user, start Galaxy:

-Back on the CloudMan web interface, once Galaxy is running again, log out of your ssh session (so that the unmount of /mnt/galaxy and other shutdown actions proceed smoothly).
-From the cluster log on the CloudMan admin page, or the "Show current user data" button, note down the name of the cluster's bucket.
+Back on the CloudMan web interface, once Galaxy is running again, click 'Terminate cluster'.
+Also, from the cluster log on that same page, note down the name of the cluster's bucket.
 It will be something like cm-ca8d43f924f3ba1x5b63dabcdcd524ec.
-Click "Terminate cluster" and include "Terminate Master Instance", but not "Delete this cluster" (or we would lose all this work!)

 Once the cluster has terminated (including the master instance), in the AWS console, click on the S3 tab.
 Find the desired cluster's bucket (as noted in Step 4) and download file persistent_data.yaml.
-Edit this file under - filesystem: galaxyTools replace the snap_id with the snapshot ID you got in Step 3.
+Edit this file under - filesystem: galaxyTools:// replace the snap_id with the snapshot ID you got in Step 3.
 Also, if you happened to have changed the size of the filesystem in Step 3 (and thus the size of the snapshot), reflect that change in this file as well.
+If you changed any of the genomes and thus the galaxyIndices file system, and created a new snapshot, modify that snapshot ID as well.
+Save the file and replace the one in your cluster's bucket with the new version.